zwenson/ADPY/README.md

 ##How it works

 Without going in to detail.
-It uses an overloaded class to create a graph structure of mathematical operations
+It uses an overloaded class "adfloat" to record a list of the mathematical operations required to obtain the result.
+This list is then translated in to python expressions and made executable.
+The list is also used to perform automatic differentiation.

+##To do
+* more testing
+* add more operations
+* maybe add Hessian matrix?
+* add Taylor arithmetic?